Clark R. Arrington

 Director of Programs

 For eight years, Scott has played a leading role managing investments at The Working World.
-In 2011, he helped launch The Working World’s Nicaragua operation, leading investments in over 20 worker-owned companies and facilitating strategic alliances with local government.
-In 2013, he returned to the US where he has led strategic programs around place-based cooperative incubation and cooperative conversions.
-Scott has also served on the board of the NYC Network of Worker Cooperatives and was a 2015 Democracy at Work Institute Fellow.
+In 2011, he helped launch The Working World’s Nicaragua operation, leading investments in over 20 companies and facilitating strategic alliances with local government.
+In 2013, he returned to the United States where he has led strategic programs around place-based cooperative incubation and cooperative conversions.
+Scott has also served on the board of the New York City Network of Worker Cooperatives and was a 2015 Democracy at Work Institute Fellow.
 He is currently pursuing a Master’s degree in Public Policy Analysis at New York University.